hodel33/flyby33/README.md

 * **Airport Proximity Filter**: If you're located near an airport and notice many aircraft without predicted flyby paths, try enabling the "ignore airport proximity" setting, which will include planes that are likely landing at nearby airports.

-* **First Run Setup**: The first time you run the application, it will download reference data for airports and airlines, which may take a short extra while.
-The application automatically refreshes this reference data once a month.
-Subsequent runs will be much faster.
+* **First Run Setup**: The first time you run the application, it will load reference data for airports and airlines from the included JSON file into the database.
+This is a one-time setup that happens automatically.
+Subsequent runs will be immediate.

 * **Database Growth**: The application stores flight data `sql_database.db` for up to 7 days.
 If you run the application frequently in areas with heavy air traffic, the database file size might grow larger.
 This is normal and the application automatically cleans up old data.